+

 Duluth, MN 55812

 Please note that the University of Minnesota Duluth is not a part of the Minnesota State system; transcripts from Minnesota State colleges and universities must be requested for delivery to UMD.
-However, transcripts from other University of Minnesota campuses may be accessed by the Office of the Registrar (([email protected]) and do not need to be requested.
+Transcripts from other University of Minnesota campuses may be accessed by the Office of the Registrar (([email protected]) and do not need to be requested.

 - Advanced Placement (AP) scores should be sent to UMD directly from the AP College Board.